qonyx1/scambanner/README.md

 # Notes
 - While you can change the bot's name through the `system_config.toml`, please do not attempt to modify any names hardcoded into the code.
 It's there to communicate with `pm2` or similar.
+- Docker support is experimental and not tested at all.
+Please stick to the `update_and_run.sh` (or manual pm2 commands) for the best result.
+- You must create a `.env` file.
+You must edit `system_config.toml`, if you don't, some parts will automatically exit.

 # Add your .env
 - `IMGBB_API_KEY = "dummy_imgbb_api_key"`
 - `VIDEO_API_SECRET = "dummy_video_api_secret"`